Menthol cigarette: Regulation

-Several countries have banned menthol cigarettes, including Brazil, Canada, Ethiopia, Turkey, Moldova, the European Union and the United Kingdom.
+Several places have banned menthol cigarettes, including Canada, Ethiopia, Turkey, Moldova, the European Union and the United Kingdom.

 Canada

-Canada imposed a nationwide ban on menthol cigarettes that took effect on 1 October 2017.
-But several provinces had already banned it before at the provincial level, for example Quebec, Alberta, Nova Scotia, Ontario and New Brunswick.
+Canada imposed a nationwide ban on menthol cigarettes that took effect on 1 October 2017, though several provinces had already banned it at the provincial level: Quebec, Alberta, Nova Scotia, Ontario and New Brunswick.

 Brazil

-In March 2012, Brazil became the first country to outlaw flavored cigarettes, including menthol cigarettes, but was unable to enact it due to the tobacco industry interference resulting in a lengthy court battle.
+In March 2012, Brazil became the first country to pass a law banning flavored cigarettes including menthol cigarettes, but has been unable to enact it due to the tobacco industry interference resulting in a lengthy court battle.
 Philip Morris Brasil (PMB) had challenged the ban through its membership of The National Industry Confederation, arguing that the ban was unconstitutional.
-According to Philip Morris International's 2018 annual report, "The tobacco union requested a stay of the enforcement of the ingredient ban while the appeal is pending".
-The Brazilian government finally won the court case in February 2018.
+According to Philip Morris International's 2018 annual report, "The tobacco union requested a stay of the enforcement of the ingredient ban while the appeal is pending."
+The Brazilian government won the court case in February 2018, though as of 2025, this ban still remains to be implemented.

-European Union and United Kingdom
+Europe

+In July 2015, Moldova became the world's first country to enact a ban on menthol cigarettes.
+The law was signed by the president alongside numerous other anti-smoking laws to reduce the domestic use of smoking (tobacco use was over 50 percent of males and caused over 5,600 deaths per year).
+The United States Chamber of Commerce lobbied against the legislation which delayed the bill until it was passed and signed by president Nicolae Timofti.

-On 21 June 2013, EU health ministers agreed on a directive to ban menthol cigarettes (technically "dual flavour cigarettes") In response, the former German chancellor Helmut Schmidt (1918–2015) was reported to have hoarded 200 cartons of his preferred menthol cigarette brand in his house.
+On 21 June 2013, EU health ministers agreed on a directive to ban menthol cigarettes (technically "dual flavour cigarettes").
+In response, the former German chancellor Helmut Schmidt (1918–2015) was reported to have hoarded 200 cartons of his preferred menthol cigarette brand in his house.

 On 20 May 2020, menthol cigarettes were banned in all European Union countries.
-Despite having left the EU in January 2020, the United Kingdom also enacted the ban.
+Despite having left the EU in January 2020, the United Kingdom also enacted the ban legislation.
+Studies have shown that the EU menthol cigarettes ban was effective in increasing quit attempts and quitting among pre-ban menthol smokers.

+In October 2014, Serbia drafted anti-smoking laws including the ban of menthol cigarettes.
+In Ukraine, menthol cigarettes are banned.
+In Switzerland, the parliament rejected a bill to ban menthol cigarettes.

+On 5 January 2022, menthol cigarettes were banned in Turkey.
+In 2023, the Norwegian government stated that menthol cigarettes are set to be banned in 2024.
+As of July 2024, the ban is not yet enacted and expected to come in 2025.